 You are eligible to fill out the application for the Doctor of Pharmacy (Pharm.D.)
 Professional Program if you have met the following criteria:

-- Complete all required math, science and English prerequisites completed by the end of the spring semester in order to be considered for fall enrollment.
+- Complete required prerequisite courses by the end of the spring semester in order to be considered for fall enrollment.